vthuhien/vthuhien/README.md

 - Data visualization and give insight</br>
 - Skilled at working with GitHub and GitHub Codespaces</br>
 - Storytelling with graphs and charts</br>
-- Having 2 years of customer service experience.
+- Having 2 years of customer service experience
+- Proficient in office information technology and tools.</br>

 ### ✨I’ve got some SQL portfolio projects [here](https://github.com/vthuhien/Portfolio_project), but they’re still in progress ୨ৎ